-The specific requirements for financial reporting are found in the provisions of the Smart Start local partnership contract with the DSP.
+The specific requirements for local partnership financial reporting are found in the provisions of the Smart Start contract with NCPC.

 Program Reporting

 The specific contract requirements for program reporting are found in the contracts with the contracting entity.

 Audit Objective - Determine whether required reports for State awards include all activity of the reporting period, are supported by applicable accounting or performance records, and are fairly presented in accordance with program requirements.